 Now that the colder weather seems to be settling in for the winter, I can’t help but recall the questions I had when I first began ice fishing.
 The Kawarthas Northumberland region is an ice angler’s paradise!
 So many species!
 So little time it seems.
 The frozen lakes provide an exciting and affordable way to get into the sport of ice fishing.
 Not only is it a great avenue for new anglers to explore, it truly is a terrific opportunity to spend time with family and friends during the winter months.
 Ice fishing can appear intimidating to a new comer.
 My best advice is to never go alone.
 Be sure to go with someone that is knowledgeable when it comes to ice safety and exercise caution at all times.
 With a few key factors in mind you are in for a great experience.

 If you’ve never tried ice fishing before & want a fun way to let your family try it out, plan a trip to the Kawarthas for the Family Day long weekend (Februrary 16-18, 2019).
 During this “Family Fishing Weekend” the Ontario Government allows residents to fish license-free.
-The Ontario Federation of Anglers & Hunters is hosting a Family Ice Fishing Day on Saturday February 17, 2018 from 10am to 2pm.
+The Ontario Federation of Anglers & Hunters hosts a Family Ice Fishing Day on Saturday February 16, 2019 from 10am to 2pm.
 At no cost, families can use tackle, bait and prepared fishing holes!
 Full details are right here.
 Looking for accommodations?
-Try our Trip Planner or contact Peterborough & the Kawarthas Tourism.
+Try this handy Trip Planner or contact Peterborough & the Kawarthas Tourism.
 If you prefer to avoid the crowds and plan your own ice fishing escape, here are four sources of local information for you.

 Dressing for the elements is one of the most important parts of an enjoyable ice fishing trip.
 I always tend to overdress.
 That has never left me feeling cold which would take away from the experience dramatically.
 I recommend a thermal flotation suit.
 Not only are they very warm, but in the event that you were to go through the ice you have flotation to your benefit but this is certainly not a necessity.
 A good pair of thermal wind proof pants and a warm jacket will suffice.
 I will generally wear a balaclava to cover my head, face and neck while in transit to and from the area we are fishing.
 I like this for two reasons.
 I am completely covered and warm when I need to be, and I can lift it up and fold it to fit my head only once inside a hut.
 A good pair of boots is critical.
 The ice is cold and your feet will be on it the entire time.
 I have a pair of slip-on ice cleats that I like to put on my boots as well, for traction purposes.
 I wear a pair of ice picks on a string around my neck as well.
 These will allow me to pull myself up and out of the water if I happened to go through.
 Match all of that up with a decent pair of gloves and you are ready to enjoy some time on the ice!

 This is a big one.
 As I mentioned previously, go with someone that knows the area and practices an understanding and respect for ice safety.
 There are many factors that come in to play when it comes to ice thickness.
 During the first few trips of the season a “spud” is a great tool.
 Pounding the ice with one of these every few feet on your way out will give you a fair indication of thickness.
 Drilling a hole at the shoreline is also a good preliminary test of ice thickness.